• By Nohad Ahsan

 According to McKinsey, 72% of organizations now report AI adoption, demonstrating a substantial increase in AI adoption across industries.
 Furthermore, half of the respondents use AI in two or more business functions, showing that multi-functional AI integration is becoming standard for AI-ready organizations.

-1. Clear Business Goals Aligned with AI Objectives for AI-Readiness
+1. Clear AI Goals Aligned with Business Objectives.

 Launching AI without clearly defined goals is like setting off on a journey without knowing the destination.
 AI can be a powerful driver for business objectives, but only if you know what you want it to achieve, and this clarity is essential for true AI-readiness.